Westminster Synagogue: Memorial Scrolls Trust

 Westminster Synagogue has been closely involved with the Memorial Scrolls Trust, which holds and cares for a collection of scrolls collected from Jewish communities in Bohemia and Moravia during the Second World War by the Jewish Museum of Prague.
 This collection was acquired by Westminster Synagogue in 1964.
-A small museum in Kent House displays the work of the Trust and tells the history of the scrolls.
-It is open to the public on Tuesdays and Thursdays 10 am to 4 pm (excluding Jewish & public holidays).
-For further information about the Trust, a comprehensive website is available.
+A small museum on the third floor of Kent House displays the work of the Trust and tells the history of the scrolls.
+It is open for viewings by appointment, which members of the public can book via the Memorial Scrolls Trust's website.